unmtransinfo/cookiecutter-hypermodern-python/docs/guide.rst

 __ https://mypy.readthedocs.io/en/stable/config_file.html

-The |HPC| enables several configuration options which are off by default.
+The |UNM| enables several configuration options which are off by default.
 The following options are enabled for strictness and enhanced output:

 - :option:`strict <mypy --strict>`